 Getting stuck in the “Imposter Syndrome” could be one place.
 Many of us go through life with a cloud of anxiety just waiting for someone to pop up and say, “I knew it!
 You were faking the whole time!”
 We feel like at any moment we’ll be caught out.
 Maybe it’ll be tomorrow’s presentation.
 Perhaps it’s when the next client falls through.

 This comes up in relationships as well.
-Men who just can’t believe that they’re partner is going to stay so they begin to screw things up.
+Men who just can’t believe that their partner is going to stay so they begin to screw things up.
 They find fault in the other person or start treating them in a way that causes the partner to argue a lot or even end the relationship.
 And then they get blamed for doing that while you remain the victim.
 Until it all starts up again, possibly with someone new.

 When we don’t think we’re worthy of success we’ll do anything to not have it, even when it’s handed to us.